REMI-HIRI/POTATO/README.md

   ![manual_analysis](https://user-images.githubusercontent.com/59534208/173094184-fc798760-e41e-48e2-941b-8e5cb9fc3079.png)

 This tab allows user to perform manual analysis of the FD curves.
-TOMATO uses the same input parameters as POTATO
+TOMATO uses the same input parameters as POTATO.
+1) Choose the folder containing the curves to analyse with the "Choose folder" button.
+Attention the file format and preprocessing values are set in the "Analysis folder" tab.

-1) User has to manually mark the start and end of each (un)folding step
+2) Manually mark the start and end of each (un)folding step:
-	- press "s" or click on "step start" button --> click on the position of start of a step
+	- press "s" or click on "Set start" button --> click on the position of start of a step
-	- press "e" or click on "step end" butto --> click on the position of end of the same step
+	- press "e" or click on "Set end" button --> click on the position of end of the same step
-	- press "enter" or click on "save" button to save marked step coordinates repeat until all steps are marked
+	- press "ctrl+s" or click on "Save step" button to save marked step coordinates repeat until all steps are marked.
+Attention, the steps have to be marked in the correct order from the "lowest" to the "highest" step.
-	- if a mistake occurs during the marking, the last saved value can be removed by "delete"
+	- if a mistake occurs during the marking, the last saved value can be removed by the "Delete step" button.
-2) Click on "start analysis"
+3) Click on "Analyze curve"
-	TOMATO proceeds with step coordinates input and performes the rest analysis as done by POTATO (fitting + work calculations)
+	TOMATO proceeds with step coordinates input and performes the rest analysis as done by POTATO (fitting + work calculations).
+This may take some time during which the GUI is unresponsive.
+	The relevant parameters are loaded into the table below the figure.
+The column width can be adjusted to see the parameter labels.
+4) Switch to the next curve of the folder with the arrow keys (left, right) or press "a" or "d".
+The "step table" will be reseted.
+Analysis is performed as explained above and the parameters are added to the "results table".
+5) When all curves are manually analysed, the results table can be saved as csv file with the "Save results table" button.